bazelbuild/bazel/faq.md

 * High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of small interconnected libraries, binaries and tests.
-By contrast, with tools like Make you have to describe individual files and compiler invocations.
+In contrast, with tools like Make, you have to describe individual files and compiler invocations.

 * Multi-platform support: The same tool and the same BUILD files can be used to build software for different architectures, and even different platforms.
-At Google, we use Bazel to build both server applications running on systems in our data centers and client apps running on mobile phones.
+At Google, we use Bazel to build everything from server applications running on systems in our data centers to client apps running on mobile phones.

-* Reproducibility: In BUILD files, each library, test, and binary must specify its direct dependencies completely.
+* Reproducibility: In BUILD files, each library, test and binary must specify its direct dependencies completely.
 Bazel uses this dependency information to know what must be rebuilt when you make changes to a source file, and which tasks can run in parallel.
 This